CartoDB/crankshaft/CONTRIBUTING.md

 Before proceeding to the release process peer code reviewing of the code is a must.

-Once the feature or bugfix is completed, all the tests are passing and the code has been accepted by peer reviewing, the topic branch can be merged back into the `develop` branch and a new Pull-Request can be created on it.
+Once the feature or bugfix is completed and all the tests are passing a Pull-Request shall be created on the topic branch, reviewed by a peer and then merged back into the `develop` branch when all CI tests pass.

-CI-tests must be checked to be successful.
+When the changes in the `develop` branch are to be released in a new version of the extension, a PR must be created on the `develop` branch.

 The release manage will take hold of the PR at this moment to proceed to the release process for a new revision of the extension.